larsfroelich/basic-node-angular-fullstack/README.md

 The server listens on the port specified by the `PORT` environment variable and falls back to `8080` if it is not set.

+## Requirements

+Node.js 20 or newer is recommended.
+An `.nvmrc` file is included for convenience.

 ## Installation

 Install all dependencies using `npm`: